jfroco/rpizero_lakka_crt/README.md

 ## 4.- Connect the Pi Zero 2 W to your TV.

-Connect Pi Zero 2 W via HDMI
+Use a HDMI to Component transcoder (no scaler), or...

-Use appropriate transcoder (no upscalers) for:
+Use a HDMI to VGA transcoder and then use an appropriate transcoder (no upscalers) for:
 - VGA to SCART
 - VGA to Component
 - VGA to S-video/composite

 Boot.
 You are going to get Lakka running at 480i.